 Incline front raises smash the front of your shoulders.
 The motion range is dramatically increased, and your contractions should be a lot more intense.
 This is what's going to give you the progress boost you need and help you develop your shoulders as a whole.

-Skull crushers are another awesome and often forgotten about exercise that can-do awesome things for your arms.
-They’re tricep specific and challenging, but still, they're brilliant.
-You need a barbell and probably a spotter to make sure that you’re keeping things safe and that you won’t hurt yourself if you fatigue too!
+Skull crushers are another awesome and often forgotten about exercise that can do awesome things for your arms.
+You need a barbell and probably a spotter to make sure that you’re keeping things safe and that you won’t hurt yourself if you fatigue.

-The bicep curl is always a great exercise to include in your arm workout, and the incline makes things even better.
-It shares the same benefits as the front raise in the sense that your contraction is going to be much greater, and therefore so will the progress that comes from it if you hold your form correctly.
-Make sure that you are releasing the lift properly as well.
+The bicep curl is always a great exercise to include in your arm workout, and the incline makes them even better.
+This exercise has the same benefits as the front raise, in the sense that your contraction is going to be much greater.
+Make sure that you are releasing the lift properly.
 Too much momentum will injure your elbows.

 Bulgarian Split Squat

-One of the most effective and athletic exercises you can ever do!
-The addition of one leg suspended on the bench here means that your stability and core strength will have to come into play to keep you balanced while you squat.
-This is the key difference and just one of the weight bench exercises that can change the game.
-The greater load on your quadriceps means more of a contraction there too due to the higher weight, so enjoy!
+One of the most effective and best weight bench exercises you can do - the Bulargian split squat.
+Having one leg suspended on the bench means that your stability and core strength will have to come into play to keep you balanced while you squat.
+The greater load on your quadriceps means more of a contraction there too due to the higher weight.

-Overall, weight benches are incredibly diverse and versatile at what they can offer you.
-Every single muscle group has some sort of application for a weight bench.
-They can really help you to get a full body workout, and they work with so many different pieces of equipment, they are one of the best all-rounders in your exercise arsenal.
-Take a look at this before you get one for yourself!
+Overall, weight benches are incredibly diverse pieces of home gym equipment.
+They can help you get a full-body workout, and they work with so many different pieces of equipment that they are one of the best all-rounders in your exercise arsenal.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.